uwplse/Casper/README.md

     $ cd Casper/
     $ ant

-Optionally, you may want to reset to one of the stable release commits:
+Optionally, you may want to reset to one of the stable release commits before you build:

     $ git reset --hard <commit hash or release tag>